Shaping my career

 How would you describe your experience of the Shell internship?
 What would you say to students thinking about an internship with Shell?

 I absolutely loved my time as an intern; I had wonderful supervisors and mentors, as well as other staff from across the site that were always happy to take the time to answer questions, assist with projects, or just teach me about different aspects of the business.
 It was completely eye-opening in terms of getting to see and experience first-hand the kind of opportunities that were available as a graduate chemical engineer in this industry.
-I would definitely encourage anyone with the slightest interest in a career in oil and gas to apply for a Shell internship.
+I would definitely encourage anyone with the slightest interest in a career in energy to apply for a Shell internship.

 How did your assessed internship prepare you for your career and how did it feel knowing you had secured a graduate position well before your graduation date?